yousif-khalil-abdulkarim/daiso-core/website/docs/components/semaphore/semaphore_usage.md

 ### Namespacing

 You can use the `Namespace` class to group related semaphores without conflicts.
+Since namespacing is not used be default, you need to pass an obeject that implements `INamespace`.

 :::info
 For further information about namespacing refer to [`@daiso-tech/core/namespace`](../namespace.md) documentation.